Making Content Accessible

 return css_px * zoom

-Think about dpx not as a simple helper method, but as a unit conversion from a CSS pixel (the units specified in a CSS declaration) to a device pixel (what’s actually drawn on the screen).
+Think of dpx not as a simple helper method, but as a unit conversion from a CSS pixel (the units specified in a CSS declaration) to a device pixel (what’s actually drawn on the screen).
 In a real browser, this method could also account for differences like high-DPI displays.

 We’ll do this conversion to adjust the font sizes in the text and input methods for BlockLayout, and in InputLayout: